vives-project-xp/InteractiveCorridor/docs/README.md

 - The user should be able to control the LED strips via a web interface.
 - The user should be able to change the color and brightness of the LED strips.
 - The user should be able to select different lighting effects and animations for the LED strips.

+### Functional requirements

+The functional requirements for the project are:

+- The system should provide a web interface for the user to control the LED strips.
+- The system should provide an API for the web interface to communicate with the server.
+- The server should listen to the API and control the ESP32s via the [WLED MQTT interface](https://kno.wled.ge/interfaces/mqtt/).
+- The system should provide a user-friendly interface to adjust the color, brightness, and lighting effects of the LED strips.
+- The system should provide a variety of lighting effects and animations for the user to choose from.
+- The system should be able to handle multiple ESP32s.
+- The system should be able to handle multiple users controlling the LED strips simultaneously.

 ### Architecture diagram